 - Keep pre-camp conversations positive.
 As your camper gets closer to the first day of camp, we encourage families to keep conversations positive.
 Validate concerns but keep the conversations focused on what the child will enjoy and the many positive outcomes from being part of a supportive camp community. - Avoid any mention of picking them up early.
-Instead, reaffirm your faith that they will have an enjoyable experience. - Avoid spreading parent/guardian nervousness to your camper.
+Instead, reaffirm your faith that they will have an enjoyable experience. - Avoid spreading your own nervousness to your camper.
 It is very common for adults to feel more nervous about new experiences than the children involved.
-Try to not spread your own nervousness to your child. - Make your good-bye quick.
+Try to not spread your own nervousness to your camper. - Make your goodbye quick.
 Generally speaking, the longer the adult dropping a child off lingers, the harder the transition becomes.
 While it can be difficult to leave a child who is feeling sad, we ask for your trust that they will soon be engaged in activities with other campers.
-If these feeling persist, we will reach out to families for additional advice. - No news is usually good news.
+If these feelings persist, we will reach out to families for additional advice. - No news is usually good news.
 Our aim is to reach out early and often if there are any issues.
-We welcome the chance to work with families on developing strategies to keep children at camp.
-Our staff are experienced working with children, but only you are the expert on your own child.
+Our staff are experienced working with children and are happy to work with families to develop strategies for keeping children at camp.

 Reach out to the Camp Director before camp if you have other questions if there is anything we can do to make you or your camper feel more comfortable coming into the first day of camp.
-We are always happy to speak with you or have you speak with parents of returning campers.
+We are always happy to speak with you or connect you with the families of returning campers.

-Drop-off and Pickup Locations
+Drop-off and Pick-up Locations